 Now, however, competitive sports doesn’t appear for most kids on their sports day.
 I find that a real shame.
 Competitive sports shouldn’t mean non-team-work – learning to work together is incredibly important, and I want my son to learn that at every available opportunity.
 But he also needs to learn that there are opportunities to compete in fair, open races, because life is like that.

 Children also need to learn the difference between fair, open competitions and non-fair competitions.
 I want my son to recognise that and feel confident at challenging unfair competitiveness.
 I don’t expect school to do it all by itself, but there is a place in the curriculum for that – and sports day is a perfect place for him to be educated.

 But that’s by the by; I was able to go along to sports day along with my parents – who I suspect I wouldn’t have been able to keep away with a crow bar if, for some reason, grandparents weren’t allowed.
 But I’m glad they were there; they have formed an excellent bond with their grandson that’s delightful to watch, and I can see the absolute affection in which they hold each other.

 My son, through a variety of circumstances, has never had anyone come to his sports days or other school activities before.
 It breaks my heart to even think of that possibility, but it’s sadly true.
-For him to have people there who loved him and wanted to watch him clearly made him so happy; the sheer joy on his face when he saw us (and his aunt and uncle, who were there to watch their children in different years) was beyond the wit of man to describe.
+For him to have people there who loved him and wanted to watch him clearly made him so happy; the sheer joy on his face when he saw us was beyond the wit of man to describe.
 He knew, I hope, in that moment that we meant what we said and had turned up; he could trust us.